 Everything is done by hand, from the harvesting and sorting of the precious crystals to the packaging in beautifully designed tubs created using recycled materials.

 It is hard to believe that this little company only started in 2013 as it has already claimed some of the top foodie awards in the UK.

-I used a mixture of both porridge oats (never buy quick cook porridge as it is already partly cooked and won’t work for cooking and baking recipes, go for the old-fashioned stuff every time!) and pinhead oatmeal so that I could give my oatcakes more texture and bite.
+I used a mixture of both porridge oats and pinhead oatmeal so that I could give my oatcakes more texture and bite.

 Sometimes the simplest things really are the best!

-- extra salt flakes and black pepper to sprinkle
+- 1 tsp salt and pepper to sprinkle

 - Heat oven to 180C/350F/Gas 4 and lightly grease a baking tray.

 - Mix together all dry ingredients until thoroughly combined.

 - Make a well in centre and pour in melted butter and stir well.